agutak/aspnet-onion-template/README.md

 <br/>

+## Template Description
-This is a solution template for creating an ASP.NET application following the Onion Architecture.
+This is a solution template for creating an ASP.NET Web API application following the Onion Architecture.
 You can create a new project based on this template by installing and running the associated NuGet package.

 ## Support